 - Eat small amounts of food every 2-3 hours.

-- Eat low fat, high protein foods and carbohydrates that are easy to digest.
+- Eat low fat, high protein foods (lean meat, skinless poultry, eggs, broiled or boiled fish, mozzarella or string cheese) and carbohydrates that are easy to digest(fruit, fruit juices, rice, pasta, potatoes, dry cereals, toast or crackers).
 This will help avoid low blood sugar.

 - Drink liquids between meals rather than with meals.